-‘The View’ Hosts Under Fire For Defending Hillary’s Antiquated Thinking
+‘The View’ Hosts Under Fire For Defending Hillary’s Recent Comments On Women Voters

 The ladies of The View were slammed online this week for their “out of touch” thinking about women not having a mind of their own when it comes to casting a vote.
 During a discussion, it came to light that a few of the ladies of The View believe that wives listen to their husbands when deciding who to vote for.
 This was said to basically back up Hillary Clinton in a comment she made that is considered by a lot of folks online today as an antiquated train of thought.

 BPR suggests that for a show that “prides itself on being a feminist wonderland,” they sure ruffled a lot of feathers this week and folks on social media are claiming their “out of touch” thoughts have “insulted women.”
-This was very evident by what both women and men were posting on the social media sites after getting wind of this conversation.
+This was very evident from what both women and men were posting on the social media sites after getting wind of this conversation.

 The conversation started with a comment made by Hillary Clinton on NPR, when she told the audience she was warned by Facebook COO Sheryl Sandberg that women will be pressured by their husbands not to vote for her.
 This comment was made by Hillary on her book tour describing What Happened in the last election.